-This subject consists of weekly four hour sessions taught over an eleven-week semester.
-The subject is designed to acclimatise students to a broad range of skills necessary to succeed in their academic studies.
-Performance and critical/creative thinking skills will give students confidence in the use of their body and voice, which will better enable them to deliver successful presentations and take part self-assuredly in any academic speaking contexts.
+This subject is designed to acclimatise students to a broad range of skills necessary to succeed in their academic studies.
+Performance and critical/creative thinking skills give students confidence in the use of their body and voice which will better enable them to deliver successful presentations and take part self-assuredly in any academic speaking contexts.

-Writing tasks also build an understanding of structure and language that will enhance essay writing.
-Working as a group, setting goals understanding text, building empathy, engaging an audience, developing interpersonal, oral and written communication skills will be addressed through workshop activities.
+Writing tasks also build an understanding of structure and language that enhance essay writing.
+Working as a group, setting goals understanding text, building empathy, expressing an opinion, engaging an audience, developing interpersonal, oral and written communication skills will be addressed through workshop activities.

-Students will use their own experiences to develop a performance that utilises the principles and techniques of drama and will be encouraged to reflect on the practical relationship these skills have to their academic and professional lives.
-Multimedia will be used to enhance student learning as well as demonstrate how different medias combine to engage an audience.
-The workshops and assessments aim to enable students to research, reference and prepare for university assessments, presentations and assignments.
-The overall aim of the subject is to help students acquire the necessary skills to perform with clarity and confidence.
+Students use their own experiences to develop stories and a performance that utilises the principles and techniques of drama.
+They are encouraged to reflect on the practical relationship these skills have to their academic and professional lives.
+Research skills are employed to add context to storytelling.
+Multimedia is used to enhance student learning as well as to demonstrate how different media combine to engage an audience.
+The principles and techniques of effective storytelling form the basis of this subject and through practical application, students learn to write and perform their stories, explore ways to represent these stories digitally and understand the importance of storytelling in their personal lives, study and professional practice.